ClaudineiOlSantos/flutter_ftp_client_plugin/README.md

 ### Upload File

-The method getFile execute the upload of file.
+The method uploadFile execute the upload of file to server.
-Use the filename to manipulate the file in your app.
+Use the uploadFile to manipulate the file in your app.

 ```
     // Set destination path